Meiryo7743/covid-19-ichikawa/content/cards/changes-in-the-number-of-passengers-on-toei-subway/index.en.md

 {{<chart src="toei_subway">}}

-- Relative index that is based on the average of passengers passed through the ticket gates of Toei Subway on January 20 to 24, 2020
+- A relative index that is based on the average of passengers passed through the ticket gates of Toei Subway on January 20 to 24, 2020
 - The value is published as preliminary, and might be modified later